-When I put people on diets that are based on what humans should be eating (I recommend 80 percent fruits and vegetables, 20 percent protein) then their pH moves from acidic to more basic (as evidenced by their pH testing).
+I do, however, think that there is great value in measuring our pH.
+When I put people on diets that are based on what humans should be eating (I recommend 80 percent fruits and vegetables, 20 percent protein), then their pH moves from acidic to more basic (as evidenced by their pH testing).
 I use pH monitoring as a way to help steer people towards a more healthy diet.

-The Fructose Debate
+Topic 2: The Fructose Debate

 Fructose accounts for only 5 to 7.7 percent of the net weight of cherries, pears, bananas, grapes, and apples.
 That’s about 5.5 to 8 teaspoons per pound of fresh fruit.
 There’s even less fructose – 2 to 3 percent, or roughly 2 to 3 teaspoons per pound – in strawberries, blackberries, blueberries, oranges, and grapefruit.
 Honey, refined by bees, contains 40 percent fructose, but its extreme sweetness deters most people from consuming it in large amounts.